ACC tournament 2019 schedule: How to watch NCAA basketball games without cable

 Before the big March Madness tourney starting later this month, there's a slate of conference championships happening this week.
 One of the first up is the 2019 ACC tournament.

-The Atlantic Coast Conference is home to some of the biggest powers in college basketball, and as with the main tournament, the looming question is whether Duke's star forward Zion Williamson will play.
-We'll find out for sure Thursday when the Blue Devils, along with number one seed Virginia and number two seed North Carolina, are all scheduled to play.
+The Atlantic Coast Conference is home to some of the biggest powers in college basketball, starting with the Duke Blue Devils.
+Zion Williamson returned to the court from injury on Thursday and led Duke to a first-round win over Syracuse with 29 points and shooting a perfect 13-13 from the floor.
+Next up for Duke is rival North Carolina in the semifinals on Friday.
+Virginia takes on Florida State in the other semifinal game on Friday.

-Before that happens, the lower-ranked teams -- seeds 10-15 -- will face off starting Tuesday March 12.
 The ACC tournament wraps up Saturday March 16, leading up to March Madness Selection Sunday March 17.

-So how can you watch all that ACC action this year?
+So how can you polish up your bracketology and watch all that ACC action this year?
 It's all on ESPN and ESPN 2, and thanks to live TV streaming services, you can watch even if don't have a cable subscription.
 Here's how.

 When are the ACC tournament games on?